Six Things You Must Know About Living Abroad as an American Expat

 6) Making Friends Can Be Easy

-It might seem like it’s difficult to meet people abroad, but that’s not necessarily true: It all depends on the culture.
-Cultures that are notoriously easygoing and outspoken will make the social scene easier for you — for example, Italy and many parts of Spain.
-There are cultures that are more reserved, such as parts of Britain and many areas of the Asian world, where things can be a bit more challenging.
+It may feel difficult to meet people abroad, but that’s not necessarily true: It all depends on the culture.
+Cultures that are notoriously easygoing and outspoken will make the social scene easier American expats.
+For example, Italy and many parts of Spain are highly social cultures.
+There are cultures that are more reserved, such as parts of Britain and many areas of the Asian world.
 However, people are often fascinated by foreign residents.